Applied Criminology, Master of Science

 The M.S. in Applied Criminology is an integrated program of study designed to provide graduate students with the theoretical perspectives, substantive knowledge and practical research skills needed to engage in independent, critical investigation of social justice and criminal justice issues, problems, and policies.
 The M.S. degree prepares students for professional employment in applied local, national, and international justice contexts or to pursue further education at the doctoral level.

 The program’s core courses are designed to ensure that students acquire a graduate-level understanding of advanced theory and methods in criminology, justice system processes, and contemporary policy debates regarding crime and crime control.
-The graduate curriculum examines justice-related issues from a variety of criminological, social justice, and global perspectives and emphasizes three broad substantive areas of specialization: transnational crime and justice, communities and justice, and law, policy and social change.
+The graduate curriculum examines justice-related issues from a variety of criminological, social justice, and global perspectives and emphasizes three broad substantive areas of specialization: transnational crime and justice, communities, health, and justice, and law, policy and social change.
 Throughout the curriculum, students are expected to apply their core methodological and theoretical knowledge to analyze real-world justice challenges

 The applied nature of the M.S. program is particularly emphasized in the diverse completion options available to students.
 Depending upon their career goals, our program facilitates experiential learning and the development of subject area expertise via a student designed project focused on research, teaching, or an internship in a justice agency.
 The opportunity to complete an independent project offers student-centered flexibility while also preparing students for their chosen professional career within the field of criminology.
 Applied Criminology graduates are critically informed citizens who value diversity and social justice and apply their methodological and theoretical knowledge to advance the cause of justice.